Scarab (artifact): Description and materials

-While the majority of Scarabs would originally have been green or blue, much of the colored glazes have become discolored or erased by the elements over time, leaving most steatite Scarabs appearing white or brown.
+While the majority of scarabs would originally have been green or blue, much of the colored glazes have become discolored or erased by the elements over time, leaving most steatite scarabs appearing white or brown.

-Religious Significance
+Religious and historical significance

 In ancient Egypt, the Scarab Beetle was a highly significant symbolic representation of the divine manifestation of the morning sun.

-The Egyptian god Khepri was believed to roll the sun across the sky each day at daybreak, and in a similar fashion, Beetles of the family Scarabaeidae (Dung Beetle) use their legs to roll dung into balls, and because of its symbolically similar action, the Scarab was seen as a reflection of the heavenly cycle and was characterized as representing the idea of rebirth or regeneration.
+The Egyptian god Khepri was believed to roll the sun across the sky each day at daybreak.
+In a similar fashion, some beetles of the family Scarabaeidae use their legs to roll dung into balls.
+Ancient Egyptians believed this action was symbolic of the sun's east to west journey across the sky.
+Thus, the scarab was seen as a reflection of the eternal cycle of life and was characterized as representing the idea of rebirth and regeneration.

-The Scarab has ties to themes of manifestation and growth, and Scarabs have been found all across Egypt which originate from many different periods in Egyptian history.
+The scarab has ties to themes of manifestation and growth, and scarabs have been found all across Egypt which originate from many different periods in Egyptian history.
 Scarabs have also been found inside of sunken ships, like one discovered in Uluburun, Turkey, which was inscribed with the name of the Egyptian queen Nefertiti.
+This scarab was among many luxury items excavated from the wreckage.
+Its unique inscription provides a framework of time for when the sinking took place.
+This discovery gives ancient historians insight into the nature of Bronze Age trading goods and commercial networks of exchange within the Mediterranean.